What is the time pressure-paradox?

 But it’s not new.
 Benedict wrote this Rule, this guide to a way of life that takes control of time so time doesn’t slip away from us, more than 1500 years old.
 Ms. Vartan suggests we can solve the time-pressure paradox by thinking about time differently, and she’s right.

-In this Tedx Talk (below), Jan Stanley explains why a routine is one of the most powerful tools we can access for living meaningful and fulfilling lives.
+CREATE ROUTINES: Plan a daily routine that takes into account all your needs–for work, health, love, self-care & leisure–every day.
+In the Tedx Talk “Routines: The Unexpected Power of Habits, Practices, and Rituals” (below), Jan Stanley explains why a routine is one of the most powerful tools we can access for living meaningful and fulfilling lives.

-The schedule we keep makes clear what our priorities really are.
+How we manage our time can change our perception of time.
+What we do with our time makes clear what our priorities really are.
 Annie Dillard’s often-quoted passage from The Writing Life explains, “How we spend our days is, of course, how we spend our lives.
 What we do with this hour, and that one, is what we are doing.
 A schedule defends from chaos and whim.
 It is a net for catching days.
 It is a scaffolding on which a worker can stand and labor with both hands at sections of time.”

-To be transformed into people who take authority over time so that time doesn’t slip away from us involves discipline, practice, and commitment to our values.
+To take authority over time ,so that time doesn’t slip away from us involves, discipline, practice, and commitment to our values.
 I’ve discovered that it’s so much easier to be transformed when everyone around you is committed to living according to wise principles.
 People who live in monasteries, I have learned, are not a special kind or type of people.
-They’re all kinds of ordinary people, who live by a simple Rule that incorporates healthy ways of thinking about time, who keep a schedule that makes the way we spend our days more meaningful and purposeful.
+They’re all kinds of ordinary people, who live by a simple Rule that incorporates healthy ways of thinking about time, who keep a schedule that makes the way they spend their days more meaningful and purposeful.